-The story of Arthur is yet another example of the importance of dental care in our feline friends of all ages.
+The story of Archie is yet another example of the importance of dental care in our feline friends of all ages.

-In July of 2016, while boarding with us, a mass was found that turned out to be a type of skin cancer commonly found in cats.
-Since Arthur was still thriving and health was still overall good, surgery to remove the mass was done at the clinic and our guy Arty did great through it all and recovered well.
+While boarding with us, a mass was found that turned out to be a type of skin cancer commonly found in cats.
+Since Archie was still thriving and health was still overall good, surgery to remove the mass was done at the clinic and our guy Archie did great through it all and recovered well.

 In the months following, Archie did well, but daily rituals slowed and he was just “off”.
 His appetite dropped and he slowly lost weight.
 On physical exam, he had a suspicious lower premolar with sensitivity and the gums were red and swollen at the base.
 Before considering tending to that tooth, we needed to make sure (especially at his age) that there was no other cause for his declining weight and appetite.
 Thorough lab work revealed he still had excellent kidney function, an ultrasound of his abdomen revealed no intestinal thickening or other explanation for his weight loss, and other tests and exams revealed good heart, lungs, and overall health.